-Throw in the gifts from foreign royals and you wonder if the huge size of the Hofburg palace might be due to the required storage space for soup bowls and fish knives.
+Throw in the gifts from foreign royals and you wonder if the huge size of the Hofburg complex might be due to the required storage space for crockery.

-Right from the start, you can understand why Vienna is still riddled with confectioners – the first display of kitchen equipment features an awful lot of cake tins.
+Right from the start, you realise why so many confectioners and patisseries fill Vienna: the first display of kitchen equipment features an awful lot of cake tins.

-Decorative stands for serving cakes, sweetmeats and candies pop up regularly: meat might be the main dish, but it’s pretty clear where the Habsburg heart lies when it comes to eating.
+Decorative stands for serving cakes, sweetmeats and candies pop up regularly.
+Meat might be the main dish, but it seems pretty clear where the Habsburg heart lay when it comes to eating.